-In the early 1970’s, two friends in Austin, Texas decided to do something bold.
-Dalton Bloom wanted to create an extraordinary place that would last forever.
+In the early 1970’s, two men in Austin, Texas decided to do something bold.
+Dalton Bloom, the project’s patron, wanted to create an extraordinary place that would last forever.
 Charles Harker, the project’s architect, wanted to design something unique.
 Together, they created the Bloomhouse, the most unusual home in the world.

 Built in the hills of West Austin, the Bloomhouse represents the symbiotic interaction of man and nature.
 Its organic shape, rising from the earth, mimics the flow of the air, the curve of the wind, and the gentle rise and fall of nature’s melody.
 Harker’s curvilinear designs are simultaneously familiar and fantastic.